QB3L/static/README.md

 # static

-Static webpages for people to see
+Static webpages for people to see.